jimmysong/programmingblockchain/content/posts/intro.md

 class = "post first"
 +++

 Learn the ins and outs of blockchain development in this interactive 2-day seminar.
-You will learn the details of how Bitcoin works including live coding challenges to sharpen their skills.
+You will learn the details of how Bitcoin works including live coding challenges to sharpen your skills.
 You will learn:

   * Finite Fields
   * Elliptic Curves